-Adding cup of molasses to the mixture further stimulates and feeds the exploding the microbe population.
+- Optionally, add a cup of molasses to the mixture to further stimulate and feed the exploding the microbe population.

-Allow the solution to brew for at least 24 hours, and up to 48 hours.
-Since microbes require oxygen for survival, it is important continue the aeration non-stop throughout the compost tea brewing process.
+- Allow the solution to brew for at least 24 hours and up to 48 hours.
+Since microbes require oxygen for survival, it is important to continue the aeration non-stop throughout the compost tea brewing process.
 Should the growing microbial population exhaust the oxygen supply, the mixture becomes anaerobic (depleted of oxygen).

 Our Compost Bin

 In its simplest form, a compost bin is an enclosure for containing garden waste and kitchen scraps while they decompose.
-Though a compost bin is not necessary -- you can just make a pile in an out of the way area of the yard and just leave the material to break down -- a bin creates a barrier and makes it easier to control the pile.
+Though a compost bin is not necessary—you can just make a pile in an out-of-the-way area of the yard and leave the material to break down—a bin creates a barrier and makes it easier to control the pile.